 A recent report by CNN shed light on the serious mistreatment of the stranded workers as well as accusations of overcharges that several Kenyan women have put forth against Honorary Consul Sayed Chalouhi and his assistant Kassem Jaber.

-“Kassem we come to the office, you tell us to go and do prostitution.
+One of the stranded Kenyan women said, “Kassem, we come to the office, you tell us to go and do prostitution.
 We don’t have work!”